Communication (COM) 2022-2023 Edition

 This course provides students with an in-depth look into the area of health communication and the specific context of health message design, health promotion, and health behavior change.
 Building upon knowledge gained in Introduction to Health Communication, students will be presented with various theories and models that are used in the field as well as strategies and campaigns that are currently being enacted in society.
 Students will gain practice in applying knowledge gained in this course as they select, research, and design a health campaign of their own.

-Prerequisites: COM 272 or COM 280 and junior standing
+Prerequisites: COM 203 or COM 204 or COM 280 and Sophomore Standing

 Session Cycle: Varies